dsuni/svndumpsanitizer/README.md

 ## Bug reports

-Bugs can be reported to daniel[dot]suni[at]gmail[dot]com.
+Bugs can be reported to daniel[dot]suni[at]protonmail[dot]com.
 If the problem is with a specific dumpfile, please include the offending dumpfile.
 If the contents of the repository is too sensitive/secret/embarrassing/too freakin' huge to post, then please try to recreate the problem with a simple non-sensitive dumpfile.

 You can also try creating a non-sensitive dumpfile by using dumpstrip, a tool that strips out all the data, leaving only the metadata (which is usually the interesting part from a debugging perspective).
 Dumpstrip is used like this: